eashwar/eash.dev/about.md

 title: ABOUT
 ---
 ## hello!
-I'm a freshman studying computer science with a minor in music at the University of Michigan.
+I'm a sophomore studying computer science with a minor in music at the University of Michigan.
 My interests include:

-* video game music and music technology
+* video game music
+* music technology
 * clarinet and piano performance
 * video game speedrunning
 * parkour